ShinjiKatoA16/UCSY-sw-eng/python-7.md

 ## try except else
 It's possible to capture and handle exception in Python program.
 If nothing is specified at except:, all exception is caught.
-else: statement is executed if exception is not detected in *try* block.
+else: statement is executed if exception is not detected in *try:* block.

 ```
     divider = input("Please enter divider ")